FiloSamo/ORBSLAM3_CRAZYFLIE/README.md

     rosrun kalibr .....

-## Usage

-1. Connect your Crazyflie and camera.
-2. Launch the SLAM node:
-    ```bash
-    ./run_orbslam3_crazyflie
-    ```
-3. (Optional) Use ROS to visualize and control the Crazyflie.

 ## Contributing

 Contributions are welcome!
 Please open issues or submit pull requests.

 ## License

-This project is licensed under the MIT License.
+This project is licensed under the GPLv3 License.

 ## Acknowledgements